ICTU/quality-time/docs/DEVELOP.md

 - User `admin` has password `admin`.
 - User `Jane Doe` has user id `jadoe` and password `secret`.
 - User `John Doe` has user id `jodoe` and password `secret`.

+### Coding style

+This section contains some notes on coding style used in this project.
+It's far from complete, however.

+#### Python

+Most of the coding standard are enforced by the [quality checks](#quality-checks).

+Methods that can or should be overridden in subclasses have a name with one leading underscore, e.g. `_api_url(self) -> URL`.
+Methods that should only be used by a class instance itself have a name with two leading underscores, e.g. `__fields(self) -> List[str]`.

+Production code and unit tests are organized in parallel hierarchies.
+Each Python component has a `src` with the production code and a `tests` folder with the unit tests.
+The folder layout of the `tests` follows the layout of the `src` hierarchy.

+#### JavaScript

+Functional React components are preferred over class-based components.

+Production code and unit tests are organized together in one `src` folder hierarchy.

 ## Test